harleypig/dotfiles/vm-setup/roles/add_repo/README.md

 ## Role Name

-The `add_repo` role is responsible for adding third-party repositories to the target system's package manager.
-It allows for the installation of packages from these repositories.
+The `add_repo` role is responsible for adding pre-defined third-party repositories to the target system's package manager.

 ## Requirements